 It was now approximately 9:00.
 One of the group was so exhausted that, even with the greatest of effort, he could not go further.
 They then went toward Mr. Hellenthal’s home, and started to knock in order to see if, possibly, he would have a little something for them to eat.

 The Kindness Of Colonists

 So said, so done!
 They knocked, the door of the hospitable cabin opened, and Mr. Hellenthal saw our group standing in front of him—seen by the dim glow of the oil lamp.
-They told him that they wanted to rest very badly for a short while and would also like something to eat, in case he would have something to eat in his home.
+They told him that they wanted very badly to rest for a short while and would also like something to eat, in case he would have something to eat in his home.

 Mr. Hellenthal also did not have an over–abundance.
 He said, “Wife, do you still have anything in the house?”
 And his wife had nothing other than dry corn bread, which really was supposed to be their food for the following day.
 In those days, everyone had food to spare for someone else.
 Speedily, coffee made from burnt rye was set out.
 Now, with the most hearty eating and drinking finished, they quickly talked about starting out again.

 Mr. Hellenthal would gladly have had the group stay overnight.
-But one had left his wife behind in such dire circumstances that he almost became as a wild man—even if the others stayed, he had to go on.
+But one man had left his wife behind in such dire circumstances that he almost became like a wild man—even if the others stayed, he had to go on.
 The rest would not allow that, and, after giving thanks together and praying with each other for the Lord’s protection, presently the group walked out of the door.
 Mr. Hellenthal lent them his lantern in order that, through its glow, they might better be able to find the path.